ScriptIdiot/BOF-patchit/README.md

 *If there is no amsi.dll in current process, this bof will not load it to the process.*

+**Update on 18 Aug 2022**

+- Added a new version doing indirect syscalls from NtApi

 ## Usage - Cobalt Strike
 Load patchit.cna